 This simple method succeeds thanks to several sources of robustness: the combination of information encoded across multiple delay channels, the fact that the digital creation of new channels generates no additional measurement error, and later in our pipeline the consistency across overlapping image patches through Gaussian-weighted merging.

 Fig.~\ref{fig:deconv}b shows the image patch recovered using single-channel deconvolution with each delay's PSF.
 The most compact PSF (red) produces the best result of these, but artifacts are extreme for each individual channel.
-By using 32 delays for multichannel deconvolution, our method reduces ringing and includes features that are otherwise lost at patch edges, see arrows in Fig.~\ref{fig:deconv}c.
-The reduction of aberrations as more delay channels are added can be seen in Fig.~\ref{fig:deconv}d, which also shows a growth in compute time from 0.4 to 1.1 minutes for 4 to 32 channels.
-While each multichannel deconvolution takes 5.0 seconds, this time is spent iteratively refining our estimate of the SOS, as described in the following sections.
+By using 16 delays for multi-channel deconvolution, our method reduces ringing and includes features that are otherwise lost at patch edges, see arrows in Fig.~\ref{fig:deconv}c.
+The reduction of aberrations as more delay channels are added can be seen in Fig.~\ref{fig:deconv}d, which also shows a growth in compute time from 0.9 to 5.0 seconds for 4 to 32 channels.